evangipson/minimal-api/README.md

 - [A series of more complex routes](src/routes/mock/) to represent more realistic, complex scenarios

 ## TODO:
-- [ ] Rename the attributes library to http_attributes
 - [ ] Guard query string parameter (and body content) input casting with some sort of validation in the attributes library
 - [ ] Introduce dynamic routes, e.g.: /get/person/{id}
 - [ ] Write unit tests for core functionality